edgedb/easy-edgedb/chapter20/index.md

 And even the capitalization doesn't matter.

 But for types, DDL requires a lot more typing, using keywords like `CREATE`, `SET`, `ALTER`, and so on.
-Using [`edgedb migration`](https://www.edgedb.com/docs/cli/edgedb_migration/index) tools makes it possible to work with the schema using only SDL.
+Using {ref}` ``edgedb migration`` <docs:ref_cli_edgedb_migration>` tools makes it possible to work with the schema using only SDL.

 ## EdgeDB lexical structure

-You might want to take a look at or bookmark [this page](https://www.edgedb.com/docs/edgeql/lexical/) for reference during your projects.
+You might want to take a look at or bookmark {ref}`this page <docs:ref_eql_lexical>` for reference during your projects.
 It contains the whole lexical structure of EdgeDB including items that are maybe too dry for a textbook like this one.
 Things like order of precedence for operators, all reserved keywords, which characters can be used in identifiers, and so on.

 ## Getting help